codepath/android_guides/Configuring-a-Parse-Server.md

       * Leave `PARSE_MOUNT` to be `/parse`.
 It does not need to be changed.
       * Set `APP_ID` for the app identifier.
 If you do not set one, the default is set as `myAppId`.
 You will need this info for the Client SDK setup.
       * Set `MASTER_KEY` to be the master key used to read/write all data.  **Note**: in hosted Parse, client keys are not used by default.
+      * Set 'SERVER_URL` to be the server URL and parse mount (i.e. https://myappname.herokuapp.com/parse).
       * If you intend to use Parse's Facebook authentication, set `FACEBOOK_APP_ID` to be the [FB application ID](https://developers.facebook.com/apps).

 4. Deploy the Heroku app.
 The app should be hosted at `https://<app name>.herokuapp.com`.